Ready to say goodbye to student loan debt for good? Learn More

 How Is Debt Management Different From Other Debt Relief Options?

 Debt management plans are a type of debt consolidation.
-But when people talk about debt consolidation, they usually mean a debt consolidation loan.
-Two common types of debt consolidation loans include:
+When people talk about debt consolidation, they usually mean a debt consolidation loan.

 • Personal loan: This could be a secured or unsecured loan that serves as a debt consolidation loan.
 Basically, you’d take out a loan, use the funds to pay off other debts, then make one payment on the personal loan.
 To get the most out of this, you’d want to get a loan that has a lower interest rate than the debts you’re consolidating.

 Debt management plans are designed to help you pay off your debts in full with a monthly payment you can afford.
 By contrast, debt settlement is a strategy to pay back less than the full amount you owe on a debt.
-Usually, you agree to pay a reduced balance in a lump-sum payment.
+Usually, you agree to pay a reduced balance in a lump-sum payment for a debt that’s already in collections.

 How Does a DMP Affect Your Credit Score?